umarbrowser/Dev2025/README.md

 ### 4. Serve the PHP application
 - Configure Apache/Nginx (or start XAMPP) to point to `/public`.
 - Import the database schema under `database/` into MySQL.
-- Create a `.env` or configuration file as your environment requires (e.g., database credentials).

 ## 📁 Project Structure